UEFA Logo

 Uefa Logo 2012

-After the redesign, the UEFA logo transformed: it became sharper and more stylish, although this is less noticeable in a smaller format.
+After the redesign, the UEFA logo became sharper and more stylish, though this is less noticeable in smaller formats.
 Changes indeed took place, and they are genuinely significant.
 This is evident when looking closely at the lettering.
-The updates have positively impacted the visual identity of the globally recognized organization because the icon is now clear to everyone.
+The updates have positively impacted the visual identity of the globally recognized organization, making the icon clearer to everyone.
 However, the composition and concept remained unchanged, as they were already a perfect match.

-The most noticeable changes occurred in the font of the arched inscription: it was transformed and became unique.
+The most noticeable changes occurred in the font of the arched inscription: it was transformed, becoming unique.
 It now features:

 • Smooth curves